PritamP20/Devops/Kubernetes/cmd.md

+# Steps to create a k8s cluster in gcp
+## step 1: Create a gcp cluster in gcp console
+get the connection url from the gcp cluster

 # To delete a context of a k8s cluster
 ## unset current context if it's pointing to GKE
 kubectl config unset current-context